 - MFA, Rochester Institute of Technology, 2004

-Before he came to the department in 2009 to teach photography and digital media, Christopher Jordan held a faculty position at The Sage Colleges in Albany, New York.
-In Jordan’s landscape photography, he creates imagery of both real and imaginary places.
+In his landscape photography, Chris Jordan creates imagery of both real and imaginary places.
 He specializes in both analog and digital processes, finding resonance in how creativity unfolds through technology.
 Jordan’s work has appeared in the journal Diffusion: Unconventional Photography; and the photography blogzine Lenscratch.
+His book, Nowhere in Place, describes the ways that mindful meditation inform an artist’s vision.
 He exhibits nationally and internationally and his work is held in numerous private collections.
 He has an active workshop practice and has taught at The Center for Photography at Woodstock.

 Recent Media and Exhibitions

 - Nowhere in Place, GFT Publishing, 2021, with an introduction by Hank Lazer